Boiann/boudoir-studio/README.md

 * Google Keep - Used to make notes during the project duration
 * LanguageTool - Used to spell-check the contents of README.md
 * Google Fonts - Used to import fonts to the project
+* GifCap - used to capture gif-s of the project

 [Back to top ⇧](#boudoir-studio)